 How Dram Shop Laws Work in VA, MD, and D.C.

 Although Mothers Against Drunk Driving (MADD) reports that dram shop laws increase publicity about overserving alcohol, not all states have this law.
 Here’s a closer look at how these laws work in Maryland, Washington D.C., and Virginia:

 - Maryland.
 No dram shop law exists in Maryland, but the state’s social host law forbids service of alcohol to minors in a private setting.
 However, the minor, or anyone hurt by the actions of the drunk minor, is not allowed to sue the social host for damages.

 - Washington, D.C.
 The law here not only bans the sale of alcohol to under-aged individuals, it prohibits the sale or service of alcohol to a person who is already intoxicated, appears to be intoxicated, or has a reputation for frequent intoxication.
 However, no social host law exists in D.C.

 - Virginia.
 Since Virginia precedents say that an intoxicated person is responsible for his own actions, no dram shop law exists here.
 However, a limited social host liability law prohibits a private social host from serving alcohol to a minor—but, like in Maryland, anyone injured by the drunk minor cannot hold the social host liable for damages.

-If You Need an Advocate
+If You Need a Personal Injury Advocate

 If you suspect that the drunk driver who hit you may not be the only liable party, you may need legal representation.
 The experienced attorneys at Kearney, Freeman, Fogarty & Joshi can help you investigate, build a strong case, and fight for fair compensation.
-To speak with a member of our team today, fill out the contact form on our website.
+To speak with a member of our Fairfax personal injury team today, fill out the contact form on our website.